jduck/android-cluster-toolkit/README.md

 #### scan.rb

 The scan.rb script exists to make adding new devices easier.
 Once you obtain a new device, plug it in and run the scan.rb script.
-If it finds any devices that are not in devices-orig.rb it will output suitable Hash entries for them.
-Add these entries to devices-orig.rb to make these devices accessible to the multi-device scripts.
+If it finds any devices that are not in lib/devices-orig.rb it will output suitable Hash entries for them.
+Add these entries to lib/devices-orig.rb to make these devices accessible to the multi-device scripts.
 Make sure to set a unique name for the device (perhaps the model number or slang name, ie. GT-I9505 or sgs4).
 Re-run reconfig.rb to activate the changes.

 #### reconfig.rb

-The reconfig.rb script automatically generates the Hash in devices.rb.
-When executed, it copies the entries in devices-orig.rb that are currently connected to the ADB Server.
+The reconfig.rb script automatically generates the Hash in lib/devices.rb.
+When executed, it copies the entries in lib/devices-orig.rb that are currently connected to the ADB Server.
 This way, you can avoid silly "no such device" output from the multi-device scripts.

 ### Single Device Scripts